- Insulin is required for people with type 1 diabetes and sometimes necessary for people with type 2 diabetes.

 - Insulin delivery should be timed with meals to effectively process the glucose entering your system.

 People diagnosed with type 1 diabetes usually start with two injections of insulin per day of two different types of insulin and generally progress to three or four injections per day of insulin of different types.
-The types of insulin used depend on their blood sugar levels.
-Studies have shown that three or four injections of insulin a day give the best blood sugar control and can prevent or delay the eye, kidney, and nerve damage caused by diabetes.
+The types of insulin used depend on their blood glucose levels.
+Studies have shown that three or four injections of insulin a day give the best blood glucose control and can prevent or delay the eye, kidney, and nerve damage caused by diabetes.

 Most people with type 2 diabetes may need one injection per day without any diabetes pills.
 Some may need a single injection of insulin in the evening (at supper or bedtime) along with diabetes pills.
 Sometimes diabetes pills stop working, and people with type 2 diabetes will start with two injections per day of two different types of insulin.
 They may progress to three or four injections of insulin per day.

-Fine-tuning your blood sugar
+Fine-tuning your blood glucose

 - What you eat